Lay3rLabs/TrustGraph/PLAN.md

 - [ ] Merkle gov module probably needs some notion of total voting power
 - [ ] Get prediction market to actually work (currently partially working)
 - [ ] Make attestation on participating in prediction market
+- [ ] Modify dao-agent component to work with a zodiac module
 - [ ] More realistic Hyperstition market resolver component
 - [ ] Add ollama docker container?
 - [ ] Clean up wavs-llm package
 - [ ] Make LLM attester
 - [ ] Automatically make attestations when participating in prediction market
 - [ ] Wire up new component to utilize SignerManagerModule
+- [ ] Figure out some way to pay for these services

 # UI TODO
 - [ ] Toasts